 The options drop down menu can also be used to change between tabbed editors and editors that show a popup menu for selecting among files (the latter can be easier to manage with large number of files) and to move editors out to a separate window or among existing windows when multiple windows are open.

-Each of the tool boxes can be also be split or joined into any number of sub-panels along the long axis of the notebook by clicking on the options drop down icon in the tab area of the notebooks (right-clicking also works).
+Each of the toolboxes can be also be split or joined into any number of sub-panels along the long axis of the toolbox by clicking on the options drop down icon in the tab area of the toolbox (right-clicking also works).
 The number of tool box splits Wing shows by default depends on your monitor size.

 The options drop down menu can also be used to duplicate tools, or move them around among the splits or out to separate windows.